 # threshold the difference image, followed by finding contours to

 # obtain the regions of the two input images that differ

 thresh = cv2.threshold(diff, 0, 255,

 On Lines 31 and 32 we threshold our diff image using both cv2.THRESH_BINARY_INV and cv2.THRESH_OTSU — both of these settings are applied at the same time using the vertical bar ‘or’ symbol, | .
 For details on Otsu’s bimodal thresholding setting, see this OpenCV documentation.

 Subsequently we find the contours of thresh on Lines 33-35.
-The ternary operator on Line 35 simply accommodates difference between the cv2.findContours return signature in OpenCV 2.4 and OpenCV 3, respectively.
+The ternary operator on Line 35 simply accommodates difference between the cv2.findContours return signature in various versions of OpenCV.

 The image in Figure 4 below clearly reveals the ROIs of the image that have been manipulated:

 Now that we have the contours stored in a list, let’s draw rectangles around the different regions on each image: